 Customers like "Neal Stewart" claim that the brand is responsive and helpful:

 "I am most impressed with the personal service I just received by actually speaking with a Cerebra employee by the name of [redacted].
 She was warm, personal and knowledgeable about the Cerebra product.
 I look forward to results that I will get from taking your supplement."

 The majority of health companies that we've reviewed on Illuminate Health have a customer review rating under 2 on the BBB site, since many consumers go to that site to complain about a product or service, so we consider this a good sign about the legitimacy of the brand and product.

-Boston Brain Science also responds to consumer complaints on the site, which is another good sign in our opinion about the brand's diligence and trustworthiness.
+Boston Brain Science also responds to consumer complaints on the site and attempts to resolve them, which is another good sign in our opinion about the brand's diligence and trustworthiness.

 Ginkgo biloba has not only been shown effective in older adults (the population that most nootropic studies are conducted on), but also in young, healthy adults which is impressive.
 A medical review published in the Psychopharmacology journal found ginkgo biloba supplementation to improve attention and cognitive performance in healthy, young adults.

 Illuminate Labs manufactures a Ginkgo Biloba Extract Supplement that's potent (standardized to minimum 24% flavone glycosides and 6% terpene lactones) and third-party tested to ensure purity and label accuracy.

 Interested consumers can check out Illuminate Labs Ginkgo Biloba Extract at this link to the secure product page on our website, where it retails for only $15 at a subscription price.

 Panax ginseng extract is another well-studied nootropic compound.
 A 2013 clinical trial found that ginseng extract caused "overwhelmingly positive effects on neurocognitive function across different cognitive domains."